-3 Tips to Sublimate MDF Wood Blanks
+3 Tips to Sublimate MDF Wood Blanks--How to!

 Sublimation blank MDF is an awesome product because it subs beautifully, is sublimation ready and it's lightweight.
 It's perfect for items such as our sublimation ornaments, magnets and sublimation earrings.
 If you've never sublimated MDF before, there are few tricks that will mean success: